-Following his time in China, Lukas transported his organizational and curatorial pursuits to Yogyakarta, Indonesia where he founded SewonArtSpace – a residency program that hosts artists from his native Austria and other countries, creating a space for collaboration with the local arts-community.
+I co-founded the Austro Sino Arts Program in China with Karel Dudesek in 2009.
+We published 5 annual books and organised exhibitions, film festivals, and large-scale installations across China and Hong Kong.
+In Yogyakarta, Indonesia we founded SewonArtSpace – a residency program that hosts artists from our native Austria and other countries, creating a space for collaboration with the local arts-community in 2013.